Billboards in New York · location intelligence · June 2026

 The short answer● Quotable

-New York billboards range from under $100 for hourly digital slots to $50,000-$100,000+ per month for premium Times Square inventory.
-On Blindspot, NYC billboards are booked by the hour and priced per play, a billboard in Times Square starts around $40 with no minimums.
+New York billboard costs span from under $100 for hourly digital slots in outer-borough corridors to $50,000–$100,000+ per month for premium Times Square screens.
+On Blindspot, NYC screens are booked by the hour and priced per play, Times Square exposure starts around $40, with no contracts or minimums.

-The smart play for billboards in New York isn't one screen for a month; it's the right screens at the right hours: Midtown at commute peaks, SoHo in shopping hours, Times Square in the evening glow.
+The smart NYC play isn't one screen for a month; it's the right screens at the right hours: Midtown at commute peaks, SoHo in shopping hours, Times Square in the evening glow.

 BookingBy the hour